justinknguyen/BeatBind/README.md

 Please go through the below steps before creating an Issue ticket.

 1. Is your issue hotkey related?
-This app uses the global_hotkeys module by btsdev: https://github.com/btsdev/global_hotkeys.
+This app uses the `global_hotkeys` module by btsdev: https://github.com/btsdev/global_hotkeys.
 I recommend creating the issue ticket there so they can solve your issue.
+Once it's solved, create an Issue ticket here and let me know to update the app.
 1. Exclude the BeatBind folder from your anti-virus software.
 1. If your settings are not saving, please see [Why Are My Settings Not Saving?](#why-are-my-settings-not-saving)
 1. If your app is not starting/opening, please see [Why Is The App Crashing?](#why-is-the-app-crashing)